asnaeb/dynamodb-local/README.md

 import {DynamoDBLocal} from '@asn.aeb/dynamodb-local'

 const dynamodbLocal = new DynamoDBLocal('path/to/directory')
 await dynamodbLocal.install()
 await dynamodbLocal.start()
 await dynamodbLocal.stop()
 await dynamodbLocal.uninstall()
 ```
 ## `install`
 Same as calling [`dynamodb-local install`](#install-1).
 Returns a promise that resolves to `void` when the installation is complete or rejects if there is some error.
-Messages are printed to the console.
 ### Example
 ```javascript
 import {DynamoDBLocal} from '@asn.aeb/dynamodb-local'